Bylaws of the

 c) Reject Identification

-d) Reject Origin (accept identification;
+d) Reject Origin

-natural origin questionable)
+(accept identification; natural origin questionable)

-(3) Abstentions:
+(3)

-Members may not abstain from voting.
+Abstentions: Members may not abstain from voting.

-(4) Secretary Vote.
+(4)

-appropriate comments.
-See also Section
+supported by appropriate comments.
+See

-comments.
+supported by comments.
 Any "Accept

 Identification-Origin Hypothetical" vote must be accompanied by comments